katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/07-NEON_AOP.md

 As you can see, this particular CHM is showing a conspicuous, triangle-shaped clearcut in this section of the experimental forest, where the tree canopy is much shorter than the towering 60m+ trees in the undisturbed areas.
 This variation will give us a variety of forest structures to investigate.

 ### Downloading GEDI data
 This next section on downloading and working with GEDI data is loosely based on the excellent `rGEDI` package tutorial <a href="https://cran.r-project.org/web/packages/rGEDI/vignettes/tutorial.html">posted on CRAN here</a>.
+If you would prefer to avoid a large download (>7Gb) of a full GEDI orbit, you can forego these steps and use the <a href="https://ndownloader.figshare.com/files/24978809">
+example GEDI dataset here</a>, and skip to the `readLevel1B()` function below.

 The Global Ecosystem Dynamics Investigation (GEDI) is a NASA mission with the primary data collection being performed by a novel waveform lidar instrument mounted on the International Space Station (ISS).
 Please see <a href="https://www.sciencedirect.com/science/article/pii/S2666017220300018">this open-access paper</a> published in Science of Remote Sensing that describes this mission in detail.
 The ISS orbits around the world every 90 minutes, and can be tracked <a href="https://spotthestation.nasa.gov/tracking_map.cfm">on this cool NASA website</a>.

 As described <a href="https://lpdaac.usgs.gov/data/get-started-data/collection-overview/missions/gedi-overview/">here</a> on the Land Processes Distributed Active Archive Center (LP DAAC), "the sole GEDI observable is the waveform from which all other data products are derived.
-Each waveform is captured with a nominal ~30 m diameter."GEDI has six   As of the date of publication, GEDI data are only offered in HDF5 format, with each file containing the data for a full orbit.
+Each waveform is captured with a nominal ~30 m diameter."
+As of the date of publication, GEDI data are only offered in HDF5 format, with each file containing the data for a full orbit.
 The LP DAAC has developed a tool that allows researchers to input a bounding box, which will return a list of every orbit that has a "shot" (waveform return) that falls within that box.
 Unfortunately, at this time, the tool will not subset out the specific shots that fall within that bounding box; you must download the entire orbit (~7Gb).
 This functionality may be improved in the future.

 Our next few steps involve defining our bounding box, requesting the list of GEDI orbits that contain data relevant to that bounding box, and downloading those data.
 Let's focus on the extent of our CHM that we downloaded above - but we will first need to re-project the CHM from its UTM projection into WGS84.
 To do so, we will refer to the EPSG code for WGS84.
 To look up any of these codes, please see the amazing resource <a href="https://spatialreference.org/ref/epsg/4326/">spatialrerference.org</a>.